 The ExCB/ExTL will need to make a decision on what third party data can be accepted.
 In practice it is likely to be the review prior to acceptance of test data along the lines already being applied for items such as RTI/TI information, metallic materials composition, plastic materials composition, UV resistance data, plastic / elastomeric material and temperature range data, material properties (eg. strength, hydrogen brittleness), hydrogen material compatibility and materials with dissimilar corrosion potentials.

-NOTE: The following list provides examples of aspects of the above items of concern that third party test data maybe required to address
+The following list provides examples of aspects of the above items of concern that third party test data shall be required to address

 Hydrogen materials